 From the bivuac, scramble south trying to keep your elevation over a series of slabs.
 Keep going until you reach the north end of the East Slabs in a "great Bowl".

-Mountain Project's determination of some of the classic, most popular, highest rated routes for East Slabs:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for East Slabs:

 Featured Route For East Slabs

 The Great Bowl/Ingraham Dihedral 5.8 5b 16 VI- 15 HVS 4c

 An excellent and obvious line on the massive sloping slabs.
 While the route is predominately slab climbing, some nice features like an exposed move to exit the Great Arch, and the bautiful Ingraham Dihedral make the route memorable.
 The original Great Bowl route can be done at 5.6 and avoids the Ingraham Dihedral and the few diffult sections above.Pitch 1: Starting slightly more to the right side of the Great Arch, follow a corner system for nearly a rope-length.
 Belay at a sloping ledge with tw...[more]
 Browse More Classics in NM

 Latest Regional Forum Messages

 Looking North into the "great Bowl" on t...